Finistere/rust-graphql-exercise/README.md

 # Rust GraphQL Exercise

-The current repository implements the following schema on top of AWS DynamoDB.
+The current repository implements the following model on top of AWS DynamoDB.

 ```graphql
 type TodoList @model {